Why People Suck. The struggles of decision making with ADHD

 Childhood: Acting on Impulse

-If we can tell the difference between right and wrong, and if we know what’s best for our well-being, why do we keep chasing instant gratification?
-Because we were never really taught—or trained—to strengthen our rational persona.
+If we can tell right from wrong, why do we keep chasing instant gratification?

 The Balance of Power